DataverseLabs/pyinterpolate/paper/paper.md

 # Example Use Case – Breast Cancer Rates in Northeastern United States

-Package logic follows typical spatial data analysis pipeline:

-1. Read and prepare data.
-2. Analyze and test semivariance of points or areas.
-3. Create theoretical semivariograms or regularize areal aggregated values.
-4. Build Kriging model and export output.

-We go through it point by point to demonstrate package capabilities.
+This part of a paper presents sample pipeline of an analysis.
+It is presented how Area-to-Point Poisson Kriging transforms areal counts of breast cancer cases in the Northeastern part of United States.

 ## Dataset

-Breast cancer rates are taken from the Incidence Rate Report for U.S. counties and were clipped to the counties of Northeastern part of U.S. [@cancerData].
-These are age-adjusted rates multiplied by 100,000 for the period 2013-2017.
+Breast cancer rates are taken from the *Incidence Rate Report for U.S.* counties and were clipped to the counties of the Northeastern part of U.S. [@cancerData].
+Observations are age-adjusted and multiplied by 100,000 for the period 2013-2017.

-Population centroids are retrieved from the U.S. Census Blocks 2010 [@popCensus].
+Population centroids are retrieved from the *U.S. Census Blocks 2010* [@popCensus].
 Breast cancer affects only females but for this example the whole population for an area was included.
 Raw and transformed datasets are available in a dedicated Github repository.
 Link is provided in the \autoref{appendix}.

 Presented work is Area-to-Point Poisson Kriging of Breast Cancer areal aggregates dataset and transformation of those areal aggregates into population-specific blocks (points).
 This process requires two main steps: **semivariogram regularization** and **Poisson Kriging**.
-Code for this part is available in Github repository \autoref{appendix}.
+Code for this part is available in Github repository \autoref[Appendix{appendix}].

 ## 1. Read and prepare data

 The initial step of analysis is data preparation.
-Pyinterpolate transforms passed shapefiles (and text files) to numpy arrays containing geometries and values for processing.
+Pyinterpolate transforms passed shapefiles to numpy arrays containing geometries and values for processing.
 Areal data is transformed into its `id, geometry, centroid x, centroid y` and `value`; point data is transformed into `points` and their `values` within the area with specific `id`.

 ## 2. Analyze and test semivariance of points or areas

-Experimental semivariogram model of data must be retrieved before any interpolation steps.
+Experimental semivariogram model of data must be retrieved at the beginning of analysis.
 Semivariance of areal centroids \autoref{fig2} and semivariance of point support \autoref{fig3} should be checked to be sure that process is spatially correlated, especially at the scale of point support.
-User selects the maximum range of analysis (study extent) and step size for each lag, and the package calculates experimental semivariance based on these variables.
+User selects the maximum range of analysis - *study extent* - and step size for each lag.
+The package calculates experimental semivariance based on the provided input.

 ![Experimental semivariogram of areal centroids.\label{fig2}](fig2.png)